 Throughout the Covid-19 outbreak, Ascend Lot 1 has been quick to adapt NTD programming, providing risk assessments and guidance on how NTD activity can restart safely during the pandemic.
 New tactics have been deployed, such as screening for NTDs at the same time as testing for the Covid-19 virus in quarantine centres.

-It is the new radio drama series that has been the most unique NTD activity though.
-Initially planned as a series of street dramas, the performances have been converted into a radio show, following the pandemic, to communicate awareness of NTDs through the stories of Sabin, Tara, Bishwa, Prakash and Manoj.
+But It is the new radio drama series that has been the most unique NTD activity.
+Titled ‘Sancho Bisancho’ meaning ‘good health and not good health,’ it was initially planned as a series of street dramas, but the performances have been converted into a radio show, following the pandemic, to communicate awareness of NTDs through the stories of Sabin, Tara, Bishwa, Prakash and Manoj.
 With a total of 36 episodes playing on a weekly basis across 20 national radio stations the messaging is reaching approximately 10 million people.

 To date, the radio show has proved effective as an education tool and in changing behaviours, particularly in its far-reaching accessibility to hard-to-reach areas, that otherwise might get left behind.
 Each episode is translated into 10 local languages to ensure the widest reach possible.